Optimal promotions of new products on networks: Introduction

 In order to accelerate the adoption process, a company can invest in a promotion that boosts the external and/or internal influences~\cite{Horsky-83, Muller2019, VanDenBulte2018, Schmitt2011}.
 This naturally led researchers to analyze the optimal promotion in the Bass model.
 Until now, these studies have only been conducted within the framework of compartmental Bass models~\cite{Bass1994,Fruchter-22,Fruchter2011, Horsky-83,Krishnan2006,Teng-1983,Teng-1984}.
 Most likely, this is because analyzing the optimal promotion in the Bass model on networks is much more challenging, as {\em there are no standard tools in optimal control theory for networks with stochastic dynamics}.

 As noted, compartmental models assume that the underlying social network is an infinite complete graph.
 Therefore, it has not not clear to what extent the theory of optimal promotions on compartmental models remain valid for network models.
-In this work, we present the first analytic study of optimal promotions in the Bass model on networks that vary in time and are uniform in space (i.e., are identical for all the individuals in the population).
+In this work, we present the first analytical study of optimal time-varying promotional strategies in the Bass model on networks considering both uniform policies (i.e., identical across individuals) and targeted policies hat differentiate among them.
 We develop a systematic methodology that provides an exact system of $2^{M}-1$ coupled boundary-value problems for the optimal promotion on any network, where $M$ is the number of nodes.
 We then show that on structured networks, we can obtain a reduced system of ODEs, which is exact and amendable to analysis.
-This enables us to gain insight into how {\em the structure of the underlying network and the duration of the promotion affects the optimal promotion and the resulting profit gain}.
+This enables us to gain insight into how {\em the structure of the underlying network, as well as the duration and cost function of the promotion, affects the optimal promotion and the resulting profit gain}.